A mother holding her baby - You are the best, Mom!

 • The Great Hunger, also called the Irish Potato Famine, began in 1845 and lasted seven years, leaving behind a million people dead from starvation.

-• During the Industrial Revolution which continued for almost a century, there was a rise in the number of factories that needed cheap workers, and that lead to the increase of child labor.
+• During the Industrial Revolution which continued for almost a century, there was a rise in the number of factories that needed cheap workers, and that lead to an increase in child labor.

 • The Second World War, also called World War II, began in September 1939 and ended in September 1945.